IPVS-AS/CEP-Engines-Mapper/README.md

 }
 ```

+- `openstack` configuration for authentication with the OpenStack cloud platform.
 - `server` ip and port used by the benchmarking instances to communicate with the benchmarking server.
 - `app` ip and port used by the front-end to communicate with the benchmarking server.
 - `mongodb` address to the running mongodb database.